userexperior-technologies/integration-guide/docs/android-copy.md

     userProperties.put("DOB", dob);
     UserExperior.setUserProperties(userProperties);

-   Note: Please send the Date in "YYYY/MM/DD" format.
+   Note: Please send the date property in "YYYY/MM/DD" format only, if any.

 ### 2. Log Event